 THE UNDERGROUND TOWN

 People say that in Provins there is the Upper Town, the Lower Town . . . and the Underground Town.
-And it is true because under the street level there are kilometres and kilometres of subterranean galleries, vaulted halls and even crypts!
+And it is true because under the street level there are kilometers and kilometers of subterranean galleries, vaulted halls, and even crypts!
 How come?
-In old Provins all houses had an underground part consisting (most of the times) of a beautiful vaulted hall usually built 3/4 below the ground level.
+In old Provins, all houses had an underground part consisting (most of the times) of a beautiful vaulted hall usually built 3/4 below the ground level.
 This part of the house had an independent access to the street and usually was rented to merchants to install their shops or warehouses during fair time.